AsylXan007/aero_rings_pygame/README.md

 s - move the plane downwards
 d - move the plane to the right

-b - turn on the bot for autoplay, disables other controls, pause and music off/on buttons still work
+b - turn on/off the bot for autoplay, disables other controls, pause and music off/on buttons still work